 Nora Jean Levin, the first “real American” in her 1930s immigrant family, earned political science degrees from the University of

 caregivers (www.cfad.org).
 She also authored How to Care for Your Parents: A Handbook for Adult

 Children (Storm King Press, 1987-1993), later How to Care for your Parents: A Practical Guide to Eldercare

 (Norton, 1997).
 Jean has been a secondary school social studies teacher, Nader's Raider, and research associate at the Brookings Institution and National Academy of Public Administration; co-founder of The Workplace, Inc., Washington D.C.'s first shared-office suite

 Light One Candle: A Handbook for Organizing, Funding and Maintaining Public

 Service Projects (ABA Press, 1978-1979).
 Her public service includes stints on a U.S. Department of Education Advisory committee on Accreditation and Institutional Eligibility, participation in the 1995 White House Conference on Aging, and terms on lifelong-learning advisory committees plus synagogue, mental health and women business-owner boards.

 creatively all his adult life, legal deadlines notwithstanding.
-He brings to the Project lessons learned as advocate, negotiator and solar energy developer.
+He brings to Papers Please lessons learned as advocate, negotiator and renewable energy developer.
 He has

 degrees from the University of Pennsylvania, Harvard Law School and Oxford University (U.K.).
 Pursued by a Vietnam-era draft